suxess-it/kubriX/docs/oss/installation/codespaces.md

 The Platform-Portal authenticates via GitHub OAuth App.
 Therefore you need to create a OAuth App as described in [this section](installation.md#create-github-oauth-app-and-set-secrets-in-vault).

-The URL of the Codespace has a random name and ID like `https://crispy-robot-g44qvrx9jpx29xx7.github.dev/`.
-Copy the hostname (codespace name) except ".github.dev" and set the URLs of the created OAuth App like this:

-- Homepage URL: `<copied hostname>-6691.app.github.dev`
-- Authorization callback URL: `<copied hostname>-6691.app.github.dev/api/auth/github`

 ## Accessing platform service consoles

 In the "Ports-View" you will see different URLs for different platform services.
 When clicking on the "world" symbol you can open the URL in your browser and use the tools.